Georges Seurat (died 1891 age 31) – Pointillism and breaking of component colours down into separate colours

 (He didn't spit but the paintings do look like they have been spat at).

-The dots on the painting are what the art world call pointillism, which is the technique Georges Seurat developed.
+The dots in the painting are what the art world calls pointillism, which is the technique Georges Seurat developed.

-The technique gives you a unique play of light using tiny dabs of the paintbrush and contrasting colours to create a shimmering effect.
-Small spots of blue and yellow can create the look of green.
+The technique gives you a unique play of light, using tiny dabs of the paintbrush and contrasting colours to create a shimmering effect.
+For example, small spots of blue and yellow can create the look of green.

-The paintings take a long time to complete using this technique.
-For example "A Sunday Afternoon on the Island of La Grande Jatte" took two years, although the painting is 3 metres (10ft) wide.
-Most of his scenes were depictions of Paris where he lived.
+Paintings take a long time to complete using this technique.
+For example, "A Sunday Afternoon on the Island of La Grande Jatte" took two years – a long time, even allowing for the fact that the painting is 3 metres (10ft) wide.
+Most of his scenes were depictions of Paris, where he lived.

 A Sunday Afternoon on the Island of La Grande Jatte, 1884

 This can be explained when you use a colour wheel.
-For an explanation of how the colour wheel works, see Mammoth Memory colour wheel.
+To see how this works, see Mammoth Memory Colour Wheel.